 As 3D printing becomes more environmentally friendly, it results in less waste than subtractive processes, and it even allows items to be produced only when needed, so there are no surpluses.

-There is an increasing focus on and interest in the use of recycled materials.
-In addition, some filaments are made from waste plastics, like bottles, thus contributing to the circular economy.
-Eco-friendly materials, which decompose easily, are also in demand.
+There is growing interest in the use of recycled materials.
+In addition, some filaments are made from waste plastics, such as bottles, thereby contributing to the circular economy.
+Eco-friendly materials that decompose easily are also in demand.

 Future Trends in 3D Printing